-Tim has more than 33 years' experience in intellectual property and information technology law.
+Tim has more than 34 years' experience in intellectual property law.

 Tim is a highly experienced adviser on copyright, designs, confidential information and trade marks, as well as trade practices issues dealing with misleading and deceptive conduct.
 He is adept at drafting licensing, distribution and franchising agreements.
 He also undertakes substantial work in registering and protecting trade marks, designs and domain names.
 Tim has a substantial litigation practice in the intellectual property field, enforcing the rights of clients including before the Courts.